 The second mistake pertains to misunderstanding the implications of bodily impact.
 Most if not all creaturely entities exert bodily impact.
 Antibiotics, for instance, are comprised of chemicals that exert impact at the micro levels of existence.
 Just as humans cannot control others in the sense of being a sufficient cause, chemicals also cannot control other entities.
 They cannot control cancerous cells or viruses (although we may wish they could!), although they often influence them.

-As I say often in the book, I don’t believe God cannot control any aspect of creation.
+As I say often in the book, I don’t believe God can control any aspect of creation.
 God neither coerces in the metaphysical sense nor has a localized divine body to exert bodily impact upon microorganisms, cells, or other micro-entities.
 God loves people, their cells, and even bacteria.

 Some Open theists and Arminians say God coerces (in the metaphysical sense).